 I’ve created this site as a platform to share my vision for the future of moving images.

 What you’ll find here are practical methods and techniques to shoot cinematic quality video using your smartphone camera.
 I also explore 360 VR cameras and techniques to get the highest quality images from the most innovative digital cameras on the market.
-As a colorist I’ll show you how to achieve consistent color and create polished, professional looking videos.
+As a colorist I’ll show you how to achieve consistent color and create polished, film-like results.
 In addition to practical tutorials, I’ll share my thoughts and commentary on the evolution of mobile imaging technology.

 The Evolution of Digital Imaging